rahimaathar/rahimaathar/README.md

 ---

 ## 💡 About Me
 I’m a developer with a passion for building thoughtful, human-centered web applications.
-I enjoy turning ideas into intuitive, secure, and scalable solutions—especially where tech meets real-world impact.
+I enjoy turning ideas into intuitive, secure, and scalable solutions -especially where tech meets real-world impact.

 Whether it’s developing responsive frontends or connecting APIs on the backend, I’m always exploring new technologies and better ways to solve problems.